-In 2018, Vermont enacted legislation to generally restrict the sale, purchase, possession, manufacture, and importation of large capacity ammunition “feeding devices.”1 However, this law grandfathered possession of large capacity magazines that were lawfully possessed on or before the date the law was enacted (April 11, 2018).2
+In 2018, Vermont enacted legislation to generally restrict the sale, purchase, possession, manufacture, and importation of large capacity ammunition “feeding devices.”1 However, this law created an exception for the possession of large capacity magazines that were lawfully possessed on or before the date the law was enacted (April 11, 2018).2

 These restrictions apply to a magazine, belt, drum, feed strip, or similar device that has a capacity of, or that can be readily restored or converted to accept: